-The U.S. Environmental Protection Agency (EPA) has not established a maximum level of these chemicals that they will allow to be present in drinking water; however, EPA currently recommends that concentrations of two of the chemicals, PFOA and PFOS, should not exceed 70 parts per trillion (ppt) individually or combined.
-The Connecticut Department of Public Health (DPH) has taken a more conservative approach: it agrees that 70 ppt is an appropriate target concentration, but has included three additional PFAS (PFHxS, PFHpA and PFNA).
+The U.S. Environmental Protection Agency (EPA) has not established a maximum level of these chemicals that it will allow to be present in drinking water; however, EPA currently recommends that concentrations of two of the chemicals, PFOA and PFOS, should not exceed 70 parts per trillion (ppt) individually or combined.
+The Connecticut Department of Public

+Health (DPH) has taken a more conservative approach: it agrees that 70 ppt is an appropriate target concentration, but has included three additional PFAS (PFHxS, PFHpA and PFNA).

 Recognizing the growing concern about PFAS, Aquarion voluntarily began a testing program in 2019 for our 72 public water systems in Connecticut.
-Below, you will find a chart showing test results for the East Derby System, where none were detected.
+Below, you will find a chart showing test results for the system that provides your water supply.

+Tests for the five chemicals listed below revealed none.
+The DPH and EPA advisory limits are 70 ppt.
 (The limits may be subject to change in the future.)

-Last November, Gov. Ned

-Lamont announced that the

-Connecticut Interagency PFAS

-Task Force - the group he

-created the previous summer -

-had developed its PFAS Action

-Plan.
-One of the plan's key

-recommendations is to test

-drinking water for PFAS.
-We believe the results from our 2019

-PFAS testing program will help the state implement this endeavor.
+In November 2019, Gov. Ned Lamont announced that the Connecticut Interagency PFAS Task Force had developed its PFAS Action Plan.
+One of the plan's key recommendations was to test drinking water for PFAS.
+We believe the results from our ongoing PFAS testing will help the state implement this endeavor.

-In addition to the water tests in 2019, Aquarion also

-inspected land-use activities around each of our water sources and found no high-risk situations such as industrial, commercial, and municipal circumstances that might release high levels of PFAS into the environment.
+In addition to the water tests, Aquarion also inspected land-use activities around each of our water sources and found no high-risk situations such as industrial, commercial, and municipal circumstances that might release high levels of PFAS into the environment.

 Aquarion will remain vigilant about this important issue, including additional testing for PFAS at some of our water sources.
 We will continue to share test results with our customers and state and local officials.
-We also will maintain our relationships with the public health agencies and drinking water associations to ensure protection of our drinking water supplies.
-As always, our primary concern is delivery of high-quality water to our customers.
+We also will maintain our relationships with public health agencies and drinking water associations to ensure protection of our drinking water supplies.
+As always, our primary concern is delivering high-quality water to our customers.